Delve.ai

 Marketing, segmentation, and branding

 You can create two types of synthetic personas: those representing individual customers and those representing groups of customers.
 Each enables you to get information about user behavior and preferences without accessing private customer data.
 It’s a good starting point for professionals who are not familiar with their target audience.
 You can develop different customer segments to test your campaigns and identify which ones respond best.
-Consequently, you can customize your marketing assets, content, and copy to suit the preferences of your target audience segments.

 apple logo persona review